docutils/docutils/docutils/docs/user/manpage.rst

 The output is pure text, images are not included.
 Instead, the text description in their `"alt" attribute`_ is shown.

-..
-TODO: a warning is given for image elements without `"alt" attribute`_.
+A warning is given for image elements without `"alt" attribute`_.

 The "manpage" writer ignores element attributes specifying a measure_.